 Jeremy brings that customer focus to Megabits.
 He also enjoys working alongside wife Pip, who has a customer support role on the Megabits team.
 The couple’s daughter, Harper, was born in late 2015.

-Ross brings his wealth of experience in the building industry and Council into his role as a Vectorworks Trainer.
+Ross brings his wealth of experience in the building industry and Council into his role as a Vectorworks Coach.

 Ross’s career path has been shaped by his passion for building and transforming ideas and drawings into real structures.